Customer Experience Optimization

 - How to measure the success of the experiment?

-Keep in mind, maintaining a balance between optimizing existing items and building new, big ideas are very important.
+Keep in mind, maintaining a balance between optimizing existing items and building new, big ideas is very important.
 Start small.
 Build confidence.
 Analyze test results.
-And, only then make adjustments which help improve retention and boost conversions.
+And, only then make adjustments that help improve customer retention and boost conversions.
+Use VWO’s holistic experimentation suit for all your testing needs.

 Optimization may be the key to improving the performance of a business’s key assets (the website, mobile app, and various messaging channels), it’s not enough to add the ‘wow’ factors which may contribute to an excellent visitor experience.
 Running experiments and obtaining definitive answers to what works and what doesn’t, is where the difference lies.
 This is where A/B testing comes into play.